 Behavioral Health Services

-Adding behavioral health services has brought Families First of Palm Beach County full circle in providing for the physical, developmental and emotional well-being of children and families.
-As with all of our programming, Families First focuses on prevention and early intervention – discovering and intervening before small issues become large, life-long ones.
+Adding behavioral health services in 2014 brought Families First of Palm Beach County full circle in providing for the physical, developmental and emotional well-being of children and families.
+As with all our programming, Families First focuses on prevention and early intervention – discovering and intervening before small issues become large, life-long ones.

 Beginning with a partnership, the five-agency Children’s Behavioral Health Collaborative, Families First expanded its behavioral health services in 2017 providing individualized care, comprehensive family-driven services, and flexible treatment strategies for at-risk and high-risk children and their families across Palm Beach County.
 This allows our families to get the mental health services their children need.

 Continuing the collaboration with Boys Town and three additional agencies, we continue providing services to children and families throughout Palm Beach County.
 Because of the growing need for behavioral health services to teens and families, Families First collaborated with Communities In Schools through the Y.E.S.
 (Youth: Empowered and Secure) program.
 Through that partnership, we are serving teens in four schools, three in Belle Glade and Pahokee, and one in Riviera Beach.
 We have also partnered with Achievement Centers for Children and Families in Delray Beach, where we provide behavioral health services to the children who attend their aftercare programs and to their families.